bioAI-Oslo/RegDNNs/README.md

 Especially in the context of convolutional neural networks (CNNs), visualizing the feature maps - the activations of the convolutional layers - can provide insight into what features the network is learning.
 This can give a sense of how regularization is affecting the types of features learned.
 For instance, too much L1/L2 regularization might result in overly simplistic feature maps, while too little might result in feature maps that are overly complex or noisy.

 #### Uncertainty Estimates
-For regularization methods that affect the model's confidence, like Confidence Penalty and Label Smoothing, one can plot the model's predicted probabilities.
-A well-regularized model should show less overconfidence and better-calibrated probabilities.
+For regularization methods that affect the model's confidence, like Confidence Penalty and Label Smoothing, one can plot the model's predicted scores.
+A well-regularized model should show less overconfidence and better-calibrated scores.

 #### T-SNE or PCA of Activations
 Dimensionality reduction techniques like t-SNE or PCA can be used to visualize the activations of the network.
 This involves taking the activation values of a particular layer and reducing them to 2 or 3 dimensions for plotting.
 Different classes should ideally form distinct clusters, and overfitting may manifest as overly complex boundaries between classes.